JoshuaWise/wise-inspection/README.md

 This package augments native promises (or a subclass thereof) with synchronous inspection capabilities.

-This is only possible for Node.js versions `8.0.0+`.
+This is only possible for Node.js version 8 and up.

 ## Installation